-At Flourish, we send over half a million emails a year.
+At Flourish, we send over half a billion emails a year.
 Naturally, we put a lot of time into perfecting our template to make sure it works across many different clients.
 Attention to detail helps our emails stand out; a carefully crafted email can help to ensure a brand is represented with clarity across all touch-points.
 Here are five small tweaks you can implement, to make a BIG difference:

 1. Resolve the display glitch in Gmail’s iOS app